svkohler/TrueForest/README.md

 python3 process_data.py --patch_size 448 --data_type test --location Florida
 ```

-This will expand the data folder in the following way:
+This three commands will expand the data folder in the following way:

 ```
 ├── data